What is a Demand Letter and Can I Do it Myself?

 Although it’s possible to write a demand letter yourself, it doesn’t put you in the ideal position to negotiate with the at-fault party.
 Hiring a lawyer demonstrates that you are serious about recovering compensation and won’t cut corners in the process.

-You can rely on your attorney’s writing skills and legal knowledge to draft a strong demand letter that elicits the desired response.
+You can rely on your attorney’s years of experience and legal knowledge to draft a strong demand letter that elicits the desired response.

 You can have your attorney deliver the letter to the appropriate party and oversee settlement negotiations.
 Your lawyer may suggest filing a lawsuit if the other party, such as the insurance company, denies liability or refuses to comply with your demands.